neu-se/CS4530-Spring-2025/tutorials/week1-mongodb-mongoose.md

         name: "Jane Doe",
         email: "jane@example.edu"
     }
+  },
+  {
+    _id: "6754b691a33023f4b2da2528",
+    title: "Understanding populate",
+    content: "You can do a lot with populate!",
+    author: {
+        _id: "6754b691c63175b2d1fc6490",
+        name: "Jack Doe",
+        email: "jack@example.edu"
     }
+  }]
   ```

 #### Why Use Populate

 By using populate, you minimize boilerplate code for nested retrieval and ensure data consistency.
-You only need to ensure the one copy is updated, which is referenced in other placese.
+You only need to ensure the one copy is updated, which is referenced in other places.
 This approach is especially useful with complex relationships as it reduces errors, simplifies data retrieval, and improves consistency by automating the lookup of references.

 However, if you find yourself using deeply nested populates, it's worth revisitng the database design and trying to simplify the schemas.
 Under the hood, populate executes additional queries for you, which can become very inefficient as database complexity and query size increase.
 In this toy example, we may want to get rid of the `Profile` collection, and instead define the fields directly within the `User` schema.
 These design decisions depend on the context and needs of the system.